On this page:

 - Recording your hours and flexible working hours

-If you are working from home, it’s important to:
+If working from home is part of your working arrangements, it’s important to:

 - Have a conversation with your manager about a practical and flexible working arrangement that works for you and the team.
 DCJ has existing policies and procedures to provide staff with flexible working options.
 These are available to read on the Justice intranet and FACS intranet.
 People Business Partners can also provide advice and assist with issues that may not be covered on this page.

 - Be available by email and phone.
 Make sure to forward your office phone to a mobile device wherever possible.
 More information about how to forward a FACS landline is available on the Technology for flexible working page.
 To forward a Justice landline, you will need to use the call forward setting on the physical handset.